oscal-compass/compliance-trestle/docs/trestle-spec.md

 ...
 ~~~

-The following options are supported:

-- `-i or --input`: this optional parameter can be used to specify the model instance you want to split.
-This can be ommitted if the `trestle split` command is executed from within a model instance directory (contextual mode) such as `catalogs/mycatalog`, for example.
-- `-e or --elements`: specifies the model subcomponent element that is going to be split.
-Multiple elements can be specified at once using a comma-separated value.
-If the element is of JSON type array list and you want trestle to create a separate subcomponent file per array item, the element needs to be suffixed with `[]`.
-If the suffix is not specified, split will place all array items in only one separate subcomponent file.
-If the element is a collection of JSON Schema additionalProperties and you want trestle to create a separate subcomponent file per additionalProperties item, the element needs to be suffixed with `{}`.
-Similarly, not adding the suffix will place all additionalProperties items in only one separate subcomponent file.
-The path of a model subcomponent element is contextual if `trestle split` is executed from within a model instance subdirectory.
-If `trestle split` is executed from the $BASE\_FOLDER, the element path needs to be an absolute full path.

-A user might want to decompose the `metadata` property from `catalog.json`.
-In order to achieve that he/she would run `trestle split -i catalogs/mycatalog -e metadata`.
+**Step 1**: A user might want to decompose the `metadata` property from `catalog.json`.
+In order to achieve that he/she would run from `$BASE_FOLDER/catalogs/mycatalog` the command `trestle split -f catalog.json -e 'catalog.metadata'`.
 This would create a `metadata.json` file at the same level as `catalog.json` and move the whole `metadata` property/section from `catalog.json` to `metadata.json` as below:

 ~~~
 .